 The Roussillon climate, Mediterranean par excellence, gives the vineyards a distinctive character.
 Generally heavy autumn rains enable the vines to find moisture in the abundant water tables throughout the hot summer.
 With more than 320 days/year of sunlight and ideal temperature variations, it is a land blessed by the gods for winegrowing.

 Surrounded by high mountains, the Roussillon region forms a huge amphitheater marked by numerous geological convulsions.
 The richness of its turbulent story is reflected in the diversity of its soils and subsoils, with a multitude of distinctive terroirs.
-Such a natural richness has enabled the planting of more than 23 different white, grey and black varieties, offering a unique array of elegant wines.
+This natural richness has enabled the planting of more than 24 different white, grey and black varieties, offering a unique array of elegant wines.

 Varied geological structures and micro-climates are distinctive Roussillon characteristics, which means there is terrain to suit and maximize the characters of every grape varietal.
 While soils are predominantly clay/limestone, shist and « gravelly », some specific terroirs were recognized a distinctive AOP certification, ie. Côtes du Roussillon Villages Caramany from gneiss and granite terrain, Côtes du Roussillon Villages Latour de France from terrain containing a dominance of grey schist, Côtes du Roussillon Villages Lesquerde from sands of gneiss and granite and Côtes du Roussillon Villages Tautavel from a limestone-dominant terrain.
 The Crus from Côtes du Roussillon les Aspres are from gravel or small pebble soils with yellow clay as a liant.
 The Crus of Collioure and Banyuls are born from vines planted on very narrow terraces, often directly on to the parent Cambrian grey schist rock and on to poor, acid soils.
 The Maury terroir sits mainly on Aptian, nonmetamorphic black schist at the heart of the Agly Valley.